-These two boomslang were battling it out in the treetops at the Afsaal picnic area in the Kruger National Park.
+These two boomslang were mating in the treetops at the Afsaal picnic area in the Kruger National Park.
 We had just sat down at one of the outdoor tables to enjoy a late breakfast when the commotion broke out in the tree above our heads.

-We quickly moved away to allow the boomslang some space to fight it out as they are one of the most poisionous snakes in Africa and both looked in a pretty agressive mood.
+We quickly moved away to allow the boomslang some space as they are one of the most venomous snakes in Africa and both looked in a pretty agressive mood.

-As the fight progressed they eventually dropped out of the tree onto the ground and then slithered away into the undergrowth.
+As it progressed they eventually dropped out of the tree onto the ground and then slithered away into the undergrowth.
 Very exciting and pretty rare encounter with these snakes that are normally shy and reclusive in nature.

 We were careful, but boomslang bites to humans don't happen very often.
 You are more more likely to be bitten by the character in the photo below, the Puff Adder.